 Baseera Khan is a New York-based artist whose work shares experiences of exile and kinship shaped by economic, pop cultural, and political situations.
 She mixes consumerism with spirituality and treats decolonial histories, practices, and archives as geographies of the future.
-Khan exhibited work at Sculpture Center’s In Practice: Another Echo exhibition (2018), her first solo exhibition, iamuslima, was exhibited at Participant Inc (2017), and is currently on tour to Moudy Gallery at Texas Christian University (2017), and Fine Arts Center of Colorado College (2017-18).
-She has performed at Whitney Museum of Art, Queens Museum, and ArtPop Montreal International Music Festival (2017).
-Khan will be an artist in resident at Pioneer Works for fall 2018-19.
-She completed an artist-in-residence program at Abrons Art Center (2016-17), was an International Travel Fellow to Jerusalem/Ramallah through Apexart, a Process Space artist-in-residence for Lower Manhattan Cultural Council (2015), and also attended Skowhegan School of Painting and Sculpture (2014).
-She is published in Artforum Magazine, Art in America, Bomb Magazine, OSMOSMagazine, Unbag, and TDR Drama Review.
+Khan has installed work at Aspen Museum of Art, Sculpture Center’s In Practice: Another Echo exhibition (2018), Participant Inc's exhibition iamuslima (2017) that toured to Moudy Gallery at Texas Christian University (2017) and Fine Arts Center of Colorado College (2017-18).
+She performed at Whitney Museum of Art, Queens Museum, and ArtPop Montreal International Music Festival (2017).
+Khan is a current artist in residence at Pioneer Works (2018-19).
+She completed an artist in residence at Abrons Art Center (2016-17), International Travel Fellowship to Jerusalem/Ramallah through Apexart (2015), and Process Space artist in residence at Lower Manhattan Cultural Council (2015).
+Khan is an alumni of Skowhegan School of Painting and Sculpture (2014) and is a recipient of NYSCA/NYFA (2018).
+She is published in Artforum Magazine, Art in America, Bomb Magazine, The Brooklyn Rail, Unbag, and TDR: The Drama Review.
 She received an M.F.A. at Cornell University (2012) and B.F.A. from the University of North Texas (2005).